Blackhawk Museum: Tri-Valley California

 Thirty-five miles east of San Francisco, an area known as Tri-Valley is comprised of Danville, Pleasanton, Livermore, and Dublin California.
 The Blackhawk opened in Danville in 1988 as The Behring Auto Museum.

-Kenneth Behring created the institution as a place to house his personal collection of vintage cars.
+Kenneth Behring started the institution as a place to house his personal collection of vintage cars.
 Blackhawk is considered one of the world’s leading car museums.

-Kenneth E. Behring has achieved the American dream.
-He is a self-made millionaire; many times over.
-He is a real estate developer, pro-sports team owner, philanthropist, father, grandfather, controversial individual, and founder of Blackhawk Museum in Danville.
+Kenneth E. Behring, 1928-2019, achieved the American dream.
+He was a self-made millionaire; many times over.
+He was a successful real estate developer, pro-sports team owner, philanthropist, father, grandfather, controversial individual, and founder of Blackhawk Museum in Danville.

 In 1991 an expansion added the Art, Science, Culture and History Building.